dyhes/zulip/docs/production/deployment.md

 All puppet modules under `zulip::profile` are allowed to be configured stand-alone on a host.
-You can see most likely manifests you might want to choose in the list of includes in [the main manifest for the default all-in-one Zulip server][standalone.pp], though it's also possible to subclass some of the lower-level manifests defined in that directory if you want to customize.
+You can see most likely manifests you might want to choose in the list of includes in [the main manifest for the default all-in-one Aloha server][standalone.pp], though it's also possible to subclass some of the lower-level manifests defined in that directory if you want to customize.
 A good example of doing this is in the [zulip_ops Puppet configuration][zulipchat-puppet] that we use as part of managing chat.zulip.org and zulip.com.

-### Using Zulip with Amazon RDS as the database
+### Using Aloha with Amazon RDS as the database

-You can use DBaaS services like Amazon RDS for the Zulip database.
+You can use DBaaS services like Amazon RDS for the Aloha database.
 The experience is slightly degraded, in that most DBaaS provides don't include useful dictionary files in their installations and don't provide a way to provide them yourself, resulting in a degraded [full-text search](../subsystems/full-text-search.md) experience around issues dictionary files are relevant (e.g. stemming).

-You also need to pass some extra options to the Zulip installer in order to avoid it throwing an error when Zulip attempts to configure the database's dictionary files for full-text search; the details are below.
+You also need to pass some extra options to the Aloha installer in order to avoid it throwing an error when Aloha attempts to configure the database's dictionary files for full-text search; the details are below.

-#### Step 1: Set up Zulip
+#### Step 1: Set up Aloha

 Follow the [standard instructions](install.md), with one change.
 When running the installer, pass the `--no-init-db`